helsinki-sda-group/AIforLEssAuto/WP4/sumo-hki-cm/documentation/Simulation manual.md

 After the first working version of the external traffic extracter (version 5) was completed improvements were made in 3 new versions.
 The changes are listed below.

 ## Version 6
-- Iterative parsing of the XML file instead of reading the whole file at once.
+- Iterative parsing of the XML file instead of reading the whole file at once to improve memory efficiency.
+If the file is too big to be read into a computer's memory, then version 5 won't run properly.
 NOTE: XML parsing removed completely in version 8.

 ## Version 7
 - It is assumed that the reduced area is a square.
 This is to improve resource efficiency by not having to store out-out vehicles until the end of the program's execution.